-The global pandemic has become the perfect catalyst to enable change, pushing the entire industry to think outside the box and reexamine ways of working to deliver life-saving medication to patients faster. pushing the entire industry to think outside the box and re-examine ways of working to deliver life-saving medication to patients faster.
-While increased efficiencies, process optimization, data standardization and technology modernization have been goals for the healthcare for years, the need for industry these changes and improvements has never been more apparent.
+The global pandemic has become the perfect catalyst to enable change, pushing the entire industry to think outside the box and re-examine ways of working to deliver life-saving medication to patients faster.
+While increased efficiencies, process optimization, data standardization and technology modernization have been goals for the healthcare industry for years, the need for these changes and improvements has never been more apparent.
 COVID-19 vaccines have been able to make it into patient's arms in record time only by working outside the norm to break barriers and make the impossible possible.